menu

 Demographics

-The percentage of adults in Gillespie who are college-educated is close to the national average for all communities of 21.84%: 17.92% of the adults in Gillespie have a bachelor's degree or advanced degree.
+In terms of college education, Gillespie is nearly on par with the US average for all cities of 21.84%: 17.92% of adults 25 and older in Gillespie have a bachelor's degree or advanced degree.

 The people who call Gillespie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gillespie residents report their race to be White, followed by Native American.
 Important ancestries of people in Gillespie include German, Irish, English, Italian, and Scottish.